What is Traumatic Injury in a Domestic Violence Case?

 Often times when the injuries in a Domestic Violence case are minor, even when you were arrested on a Felony, a prosecutor may reduce the charge to a misdemeanor as part of a plea agreement.
 The factors they will consider include, among other things, are what caused the confrontation, the strength of the evidence in the case, whether there is a history of domestic violence or other criminal history, and whether the alleged victim is supportive of the case.
 These are all major factors that will be considered in reducing a felony to a misdemeanor when the injuries are minor.

-Hooper Law Offices has significant experience defending Felony Domestic Violence Cases
+Aaron Hooper, Attorney at Law has significant experience defending Felony Domestic Violence Cases